Leooo-jar/WildCore/README.md

 Customize settings in config.yml as needed.

 🚀 Development Status
 Wilcore is currently in Beta.
-Some features may be incomplete or subject to change in future updates.
+Some features may be incomplete or subject to change in future updates